-Cucumbers may not sound like the most exciting food topic but there are far more uses to this underappreciated veggie than just adding it to a salad or smoothie.
+Cucumbers may not sound like the most exciting food but there are far more uses to this under appreciated veggie than just adding it to a salad or smoothie.
 Cucumbers are very versatile and super healthy for us.
 Summertime is the perfect time to enjoy the bounty of these veggies that can help keep us cool and hydrated in the most delicious ways.
 If you thought there wasn’t that much to think about cucumbers, let me fill you in on why you’ll want to stock up on these babies.
-Cucumbers may just end up being your new favorite vegetable.
+They may just end up being your new favorite vegetable.

 1. Cucumbers 101

 Cucumbers are part of the plant family, cucurbitaceae, which includes melons, squash, and pumpkins.
 We may know cucumbers best in their green state but they actually come in many different colors including yellow, orange, and white.
 Cucumbers also come in many different sizes, shapes, and textures.

 Cucumber varieties come in slicing, pickling, and “burpless” types (which are seedless and on the sweeter side).
 There are also “specialty” heirloom and greenhouse varieties of cucumbers.
 The three most common types are Slicing, English, and Kirby cucumbers.
 Garden or Slicing Cucumbers are the ones we see most in supermarkets.
 They are long and straight with edible, dark green, non-bitter skins.
 These cucumbers have lots of big seeds inside.